Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 | TMDB Rating | ✅ | ✅ | ✅ | ❌(MAL ratings better) | ✅ |
 | Individual Features | <ul><li>Inactivity Warning</li><li>Auto pick last profile</li></ul> | <ul><li>Skip Self Ads</li><li>Paid Content filter</li><li>Move category "Continue"</li><li>Hide Xray</li></ul> | <ul><li>Skip self ads</li><li>Remain fullscreen</li></ul> | <ul><li>Auto pick last profile</li><li>Release Calendar Filters</li><li>Big Video size</li><li>Disable the numpad</li></ul> | ➖ |

-## How it works

-The addon is observing every mutation of the dom Tree of the Website.

-The exact classes may be outdated since I do not update these regularly.

-On Netflix it matches the buttons with the data-uia tag containing:

-* Intro: player-skip-intro
-* Recap: player-skip-recap, player-skip-preplay
-* Credits: next-episode-seamless-button
-* Inactivity Warning: interrupt-autoplay-continue
-* Basic tier ads: matched by css class .default-ltr-cache-mmvz9h and the speed is set to 16x until the ad is over

-On Prime video it matches buttons with the Css Classes:

-* Intro: skipelement
-* Credits: nextupcard-button
-* Self promoting ads: .fu4rd6c.f1cw2swo
-* Paid Content: .o86fri (yallow text indicates paid films)

-The freevee ad text contains the ad length which is matched by

-* Freevee ads: .atvwebplayersdk-ad-timer-text

-and then skipped by forwarding by the ad length.

 ## Develop the Extension

 ### Setup